Alternatives to CPAP for Treating Obstructive Sleep Apnea

 CPAP Doesn’t Work for Everyone

 The rate of intolerance for CPAP masks is high enough that there have been studies done to recommend approaching sleep apnea treatment from a multidisciplinary approach because so many CPAP-intolerant patients discontinue therapy and remain untreated.
 You’re not alone, and you can be relieved to know that there are a number of other therapies available to help you effectively treat your sleep apnea.

 If you are suffering from sleep apnea and have struggled with using a CPAP, the first step is to schedule an appointment with a doctor who specializes in sleep medicine and can offer CPAP alternatives.
-Dr. Malhotra is a trusted sleep specialist in Connecticut, with extensive experience in treating patients suffering from all kinds of sleep disorders.
-Call (203) 653-3519 today, or schedule an appointment using this form.
+Call (203)-245-0412 today, or schedule an appointment using this form.